top of page

 heirarchy.png

-Many churches today subscribe to a model of authority that is both hierarchical and political.
-For instance, positions of ministry below the pastor are typically filled by individuals that have been voted on by the church despite the fact that they may fail the biblical criteria of service or that their titles and postings are completely nonexistent in Scripture (e.g. associate pastors, youth pastors, Sunday school teachers, etc).
+Many churches today adhere to a model of authority that is both hierarchical and political.
+For instance, ministry positions are often filled by individuals elected by the congregation, even when they may not meet the biblical criteria for service or when their titles and positions have no foundation in Scripture (e.g. associate pastors, youth pastors, Sunday school teachers, etc).
 Then there is the problem of partiality.
-Wealthy members with the largest donations are often given more privileges and the ability to hold greater rank and status over the rest.
-But as we shall soon discover, this model of authority is not only unbiblical, but antithetical to the spirit of the New Testament.
+Wealthy members with the largest donations are frequently granted more privileges and an elevated status within the church.
+However, as we will soon discover, this model of authority is not only unbiblical but antithetical to the spirit of the New Testament.

-According to Luke 17:10, Christ’s Body is made up of servants.
-The Greek word for servant is diakonos, from whence we derive the English “deacon”.
-Some servants are older and some younger, but ALL are servants.
-The Church's elders are the older category of servants who are given the task of oversight, and therefore worthy of greater honor (1 Tim.
-5:1,17).
-These are the pastors of the Church and they are qualified for service based on their godly character and orderly homes (1 Tim.
-3; Tit.
-1).
+According to Luke 17:10, Christ’s Body is made up entirely of servants.
+The Greek word for servant is diakonos, from which we get the English word “deacon.”
+Some servants are older, and some are younger, but ALL are servants.
+The Church's elders represent the older category of servants who are entrusted with the responsibility of oversight and are therefore worthy of greater honor (1 Tim 5:1, 17).
+These individuals are also the pastors of the Church and are selected for service based on their godly character and orderly households (1 Tim 3; Titus 1).
 In the following sections, we will examine the office of elder in greater detail.

 Elders

 The New Testament uses two Greek words to represent the English word for elder, namely presbuteros and episkopoi.
-Both the 1940 Expository Dictionary of New Testament Words by W.E.
-Vine and the Strong’s define these Greek words in the following manner:
+Both W.E.
+Vine’s Expository Dictionary of New Testament Words (1940) and Strong’s Concordance define these Greek terms as follows:

 Presbuteros: “an adjective, the comparative degree of presbus, an old man, an elder, is used of age, whether of the elder of two persons (Luke 15:25), or of a person advanced in life, a senior (Acts 2:17)…”